Openshaw

-Openshaw is a suburb of Manchester, Greater Manchester, England, about three miles east of the Manchester city centre.
+Openshaw is a suburb of Manchester, Greater Manchester, England, about three miles east of Manchester city centre.
 Historically part of Lancashire, Openshaw was incorporated into the city of Manchester in 1890.
 Its name derives from the Old English Opinschawe, which means an open wood or coppice.

 During the Second Industrial Revolution, when Openshaw become an area of heavy industry, socialism and trade unionism flourished.
 In 1910 the Openshaw Socialists were formed; Keir Hardie, founder of the Labour Party, spoke at their inaugural meeting.
 Annie Lee became Manchester's first socialist woman alderman in 1936, having been secretary of the Openshaw Independent Labour Party since the 1890s.
 Following profound de-industrialisation.
 Openshaw is now a multicultural area with diverse shops and services opening, reflecting the demographic change.

 Industry

 There is little industry in the district now.
 Very large enterprises such as a government munitions factory (ordnance works) and associated railway yards were closed after World War I. Companies which employed thousands of people, but of which nothing remains, include Rank Hovis McDougall, Ferguson, Pailin & Co (later GEC Switchgear), the English Steel Corporation, B&S Massey and Crossley, and the Gorton Works of the Manchester, Sheffield & Lincolnshire Railway, later the Great Central Railway followed by the London & North Eastern Railway.

 Gorton Works exemplified the industries that sustained the economy of Openshaw and adjacent districts of Manchester during and after the Second Industrial Revolution.
 It was established in 1848 to service locomotives and build carriages and wagons.
 The first locomotive was built in 1858 and by 1923, Gorton Works had built more than 900 locomotives.
 The last steam engine was built for British Railways in 1950.
 The works then produced electric locomotives until it closed in 1963.
 The site is now the New Smithfield Wholesale Market, Manchester's wholesale fruit and vegetable market.

 Openshaw is, however, within the East Manchester Regeneration Scheme and some new businesses are moving into the area.